pararang/phv/README.md

 # phv
-a lightweight PHP version switcher
+a lightweight PHP version switcher that utilize the Debian's alternatives system.

 ## Installation
 ### Ubuntu